 Symantec Encryption Management Server 3.3.x

-In the PGP Universal Server Backup Location you need to insert:
+In the Encryption Management Server\PGP Universal Server Backup Location you need to specify the following:

 - Directory (seen from the point of view of the user) *

 - Port (according to the protocol and configuration of the FTP/SCP server)

 Note: This will depend on how you configure the FTP or SCP server.
 For instance, you want to backup to X:/PGP-Backup :